-Once the paid verification is available for businesses, companies of all sizes can use them to generate more trust among their customer base and drive conversions through these channels.
-We can also expect Meta to create tools directed towards business owners when they launch Meta Verified for businesses.
+Once paid verification is available for businesses across the board, companies of all sizes can use it to generate trust among their customer base and drive conversions through these channels.
+We can also expect Meta to create tools directed toward business owners when the Meta Verified for business launch is completed.

 What Happened With Twitter Paid Verification